m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

 ## Some Questions About The Data

  - How many times did Ahmed Ibrahim attend tutoring?
- - What was the total time they attended tutoring for?
+ - What was the total time Ahmed attended tutoring for?
- - What was their longest tutoring session?
+ - What was Ahmed's longest tutoring session?
- - Which course did they receive the most tutoring sessions for?
+ - Which course did Ahmed receive the most tutoring sessions for?
- - Which course did they dedicate the most time to during their tutoring sessions?
+ - Which course did Ahmed dedicate the most time to during their tutoring sessions?

-## Filters - What They Are For?
+## Filters - What Are They For?

-To answer the last two questions it was helpful to...
+To answer the last two questions, it was helpful to...
  - sort the `Course` column from A to Z;
  - sort the `Name` column from A to Z.